rajeshvkothari/oom/GIN_README_2508.md

 	    }
 	    ```

-    - Update VID with the following REST requests using POSTMAN
+    - Update VID with the following REST API requests using POSTMAN

-      Note: Use the following headers in the POSTMAN request
+      Use the following headers in the POSTMAN request

       ```sh
 	  Content-Type:application/json